EmbroidePy/pyembroidery/README.md

     * High level commands will not exist.

 Other reasonable elements:
-* Higher level objects like .PES or .THR containing shapes are currently ignored in favor of reading raw stitches, However, loading such things would be less lossy and thus within the scope of the project.
+* Higher level objects like .PES or .THR containing shapes are currently ignored in favor of reading raw stitches.
+However, loading such things would be less lossy and thus within the scope of the project.
 * Conversions from raw low level commands to some middle level interpretations or iterable generators are provided in the EmbPattern class.
 Additional methods are entirely reasonable feature requests.

 How it works:
 ---
-Readers are sent a fileobject and an EmbPattern and parses the file, filling in the metadata, threads, stitches.
+Readers are sent a fileobject and an EmbPattern and parses the file, filling in the metadata, threads, stitches, with as much valid information as the file contains.

 EmbPattern objects contain all the relevant data.
 You can iterate stitch blocks .get_as_stitchblocks() or access the raw-stitches, threads, or metadata.

 Writers are called to save a pattern to disk.
 They save raw-stitch data to disk.
 This data may, however, not be formatted in a way the writer can utilize effectively.
-For this reason, writers will normalize the data with an encoder.
+For this reason, writers will utilize the encoder to ensure whatever the input is, that is presented to the writer accurately.

 The encoder encode a low level version of the commands in the pattern, not just from low level but also middle-level commands implemented with the encoder.
 The writer contain format specific information with which to call to the encoder with some format specific values.
 Each export will reencode the data for the format, without modifying or altering the original data.
+As doing so would be lossy.

 The encoder call can be made directly on the EmbPattern with .get_normalized_pattern() on the pattern, this returns a new pattern.
-Neither, encoding or saving will modify a pattern.
+Neither, encoding nor saving will modify a pattern.
 Most operations performed on the data will have some degree of loss.
-So there is always a level of isolation between all lossy operation converting the pattern.
+So there is a level of isolation between lossy operation converting the pattern.

 * Read
   * File -> Reader -> Pattern